unnatiag13/Pong-game/README.md

-# í¿“ Pong Game
+# ğŸ“ Pong Game

 A Python-based recreation of the classic Pong game using the Turtle graphics module.
 This project helped me sharpen my **logical thinking**, improve my grasp of **Object-Oriented Programming (OOP)**, and refine my ability to structure interactive applications.

 ---

-## í¾® Game Features
+## ğŸ® Game Features

-- íµ¹ï¸ Two-player paddle control
+- ğŸ•¹ï¸ Two-player paddle control
-- í·  Ball movement with realistic bounce logic
+- ğŸ§  Ball movement with realistic bounce logic
-- í·± Collision detection with paddles and walls
+- ğŸ§± Collision detection with paddles and walls
-- í·¾ Score tracking and display
+- ğŸ§¾ Score tracking and display
-- í´ Game reset and replay functionality
+- ğŸ” Game reset and replay functionality
-- í·© Modular code design using classes
+- ğŸ§© Modular code design using classes

 ---

-## í·  What I Learned
+## ğŸ§  What I Learned

 Building this game was a major step forward in my programming journey.
 I explored and improved: